 National Maternity Data Development Project Advisory Group (NMDD)

 AIHW and NPESU are working to develop a set of indicators to monitor the quality of maternity services across Australia.
 The specifications for 10 indicators have been finalised and endorsed by the heads of Australian Government and state and territory health departments.
 A report on baseline data for these 10 indicators has been published.
+Data are also available through an interactive data portal.
 Further indicators are under development for future implementation.

 The AIHW also produces reports on the health, development and wellbeing of Australia's children.